n11m11/Asset-Inventory/README.md

 - Spectre.Console

 This terminal app supports three different EF Core database providers:
-- InMemory
-- SqlServer
+- Microsoft SQL Server
 - SQLite
+- Entity Framework Core InMemory

 ![Short demonstration video](demo.avif)

-If the `InMemory` database provider causes problems, use SQLite in-memory by navigating to `create` then `memory`.

-The project is about 90% complete.

 ## Running

 Simply compile and run the program to get started and create a database.

 It's possible to run multiple instances of the application at once even using SQLite.

-Remember to configure permissions and authentication in SQL Server for your users.
-Read-only configurations are not supported.
+If the `InMemory` database provider causes problems (it won't), use SQLite in-memory by navigating to `create` then `memory`.

 ## Connecting to a remote Microsoft SQL Server DBMS

 Add the [connection string](https://learn.microsoft.com/en-us/ef/core/miscellaneous/connection-strings) to the configuration file.

+Remember to configure appropriate permissions and authentication in SQL Server if you have problems connecting.
+Read-only configurations are not supported.

 ## Building

-Visual Studio Community 2022
-Windows 10 or Windows 11
+- Windows 10 or Windows 11
+- Visual Studio Community 2022
-.NET 8 with C# 12
+- .NET 8 with C# 12

 Non-Windows platforms have been considered in the code, but no testing has been done.

+The project is about 90% complete.

 ## Migrations

 The application creates the necessary databases at runtime as requested.

 There is no need to run `Update-Database` unless the application is nonoperational.

 New migrations are added using Entity Framework's `IDesignTimeDbContextFactory` using the following command: